Squirrel/Squirrel.Windows/doc/GETTING-STARTED.md

 * Even though the Auto Update example runs synchronously for simplicity, you should use `Task.ContinueWith` to avoid blocking your application.
 * If you implement `ApplyReleases` asynchronously, and then want to exit your WPF application, keep in mind that you'll have to call `Application.Exit` using `Application.Current.Dispatcher.InvokeAsync`.

+## A note about Reactive Extensions

+Squirrel uses Reactive Extensions (Rx) heavily as the process necessary to retrieve, download and apply updates is best done asynchronously.
+If you are using the `Microsoft.Bcl.Async` package (which Squirrel also uses) you can combine the Rx APIs with the TPL async/await keywords, for maximum simplicity.